Aquafeed Additives Market Size and Share

 By Additive Type: Probiotics Surge Past Traditional Categories

-Amino acids retain a 21.3% share, anchoring protein synthesis in diets and pushing fishmeal replacement above 35%.
-Probiotics and prebiotics exhibit 9.4% CAGR, reflecting broad regulatory endorsement and field efficacy.
+Amino acids retain a 21.3% market share in 2024, anchoring protein synthesis in diets and pushing fishmeal replacement above 35%.
+Probiotics and prebiotics exhibit a 9.4% CAGR, reflecting broad regulatory endorsement and field efficacy.
 Multi-strain blends at 2 grams per kilogram have enhanced growth and antioxidant enzyme activity in Cirrhinus mrigala, reducing FCR by 0.1 points on average.
 The aquafeed additives market size for probiotics is projected to climb from USD 0.34 billion in 2025 to USD 0.58 billion in 2030.

 Enzyme innovation is another lever.
 Protease inclusion raises amino-acid digestibility, while phytase unlocks bound phosphorus, curbing mineral leaching in ponds.
 Vitamins A and E in nano-emulsions see uptake during temperature stress events, supporting oxidative resilience.
 Meanwhile, microbial astaxanthin from Phaffia rhodozyma offers a scalable alternative to crustacean by-product extraction, freeing supplies for salmonids.
 Collectively, these shifts deepen product diversity across the aquafeed additives market.